 The Bridging Cultures Bookshelf: Muslim Journeys is a project of the National Endowment for the Humanities, conducted in cooperation with the American Library Association, the Ali Vural Ak Center for Global Islamic Studies at George Mason University, Oxford University Press, and Twin Cities Public Television.
 Support was provided by a grant from Carnegie Corporation of New York.
 Additional support for the arts and media components was provided by the Doris Duke Foundation for Islamic Art.

 Local programming partners include the Toledo Museum of Art, the Toledo Public Library, the University of Toledo Department of Philosophy & Religion, and the University of Toledo Muslim Student Association.

-Special thanks to the Muslim Journeys committee for their help in securing the Bookshelf and setting up programming: Wade Lee, Alice Crosetto, Bridget Faricy-Beredo, and Lucy Duhon, University Libraries.
+Special thanks to the Muslim Journeys committee for their help in securing the Bookshelf and setting up programming: Wade Lee-Smith, Alice Crosetto, Bridget Faricy-Beredo, and Lucy Duhon, University Libraries.